LivePersonInc/developer-center/pages/newdocuments/Rich Media/File Sharing/Step 7 - Download File From Storage.md

 ---
-pagename: Step 7 - Download File From Storage
+pagename: Download File From Storage
 redirect_from:
   - rich-messaging-file-sharing-7.html
 Keywords: